albus01/ibenchmark/README.md

 Or if you wanna build it on the local if you already have download the src,you can type following command:

 > ./install_local.sh <br>
-> In this way,the lib won't install on your GOPATH,this will install them on the {$pwd}/.ibenchmark.
+> In this way,the lib won't install on go lib dir,this will install them on the {$pwd}/.ibenchmark.

 #Usage